-Trauma Fixation: Internal and External
+Trauma Fixation: Internal And External

-These devices are implanted into the body and are used to maintain the shape and bearing load of a broken bone.
+These devices are put into the body and are used to maintain the shape and bearing load of a broken bone.
 These devices include cannulated screws, intramedullary nails, hip screws as well as pins, and bone plates.
 These fixation devices must be biologically inert.
 PEEK meets that requirement.